interNFT/nft-rfc/nft_rfc_009.md

 to known, qualified verifiers.
 5. The UN delegates

-   a) the ability to create Certification Reports (with certain constraints) and
+   a) the capability to create Certification Reports (with certain constraints) and

-   b) the ability to mint REC2021 tokens (with certain constraints)
+   b) the capability to mint REC2021 tokens (with certain constraints)

    to known, qualified certifiers.
 6. A renewable energy producer, HydroElec, creates a Project Verified Credential